jedisct1/rust-superboring/README.md

 Superboring hides the complexity, diversity and instability of cryptographic implementations written in Rust behind an emulation of the `boring` API (Rust excellent wrappers for BoringSSL).

-This allows application written using the `boring` API to be able to also use pure Rust implementations without having to maintain two code bases.
+This allows applications written using the `boring` API to be able to also use pure Rust implementations without having to maintain two code bases.

 ## Why use emulation instead of always using `boring`?